This article was originally published in July 2017 and was last updated in June 2023.

 Typically these commissions are paid by the landlord, not you.

-Because the landlord’s only benefit is when a tenant is in their building, they are willing to cover the tenant broker’s fees as an encouragement for the broker to bring them potential tenants.
+Because the landlords typically only benefit from their investment when a tenant is in their building (paying rent), they are willing to cover the tenant broker’s fees as an encouragement for the broker to bring them potential tenants.

 Usually, the landlord plans to pay a total of 6% commission, with 4% going to the tenant rep, and the other 2% going to the landlord’s representative.